Overview

 Hot flushes are the sensation of sudden waves of intense heat and a feeling that the face and whole body is flushing.
 They are often accompanied by sweating.

 They can be unpleasant and debilitating.
 Hot flushes can make your body feel intensely hot and can be overwhelming.
 You can become drenched in sweat.
-You may also experience chills as the sweat dries on the skin surface.
+You may also have chills as the sweat dries on the skin surface.

 Why you get hot flushes